 Megan may be contacted at firstname.lastname@example.org.

 Caleb has been married for nine years and has two boys.
 He received Bachelor of Science in Interdisciplinary Studies and Doctor of Physcial Therapy degrees at Arkansas State University.
 Caleb always wanted to work in pediatrics and he did a clinical rotation at MKSA while he was working on his degree, so it just made sense that he came back to MKSA after graduation.
-Caleb has received training in neuro developmental treatment (NDT).
+Caleb has received training in neuro developmental treatment (NDT) and Learn to Play the NDT Way.
 In his personal time, he enjoys building large LEGO displays with Arkansas LEGO Users Group (ArkLUG), holding season tickets to A-State athletic events and participating in events at Valley View Church of Christ.
 When asked what super-human power he would possess, if possible, he said it would be the ability to slow down time and get more done!

 Caleb may be contacted at email@example.com.